San Francisco Emergency Dentist

 Accidents happen all the time, which is why Dr. Skoulas is always available.
 Having a reliable 24-hour dentist gives patients the peace of mind to live their life normally without having to worry about what to do if a dental emergency occurs.

-While it’s understandable that some people in San Francisco think they can tough out a dental problem, it’s always best to give Dr. Skoulas a call.
+While it’s understandable that some people in the Embarcadero area of San Francisco think they can tough out a dental problem, it’s always best to give Dr. Skoulas a call.
 With a quick conversation, she can decide whether the situation is an emergency requiring immediate care or if treatment can take place the next business day.
 Read more.

 How Do I Know When I Need an Emergency Dentist?

-Dental emergencies can happen at any time, but many people in San Francisco aren’t sure whether their situation requires an emergency dentist or not.
+Dental emergencies can happen at any time, but many people in San Francisco and the Embarcadero aren’t sure whether their situation requires an emergency dentist or not.
 Depending on the level of discomfort a person feels after an accident, the answer may not be obvious.

 There’s never any harm in contacting an emergency dentist, like Dr. Skoulas, for advice.
 In general, the situations which present the need for emergency dental care include: